 I invite you to read this article to understand.
 Problems of New Brands in China

-In China, the franchisee undertakes business operations under a uniform business model as a part of agreement by the contract and pays franchising fees to the franchisor.
+In China, the franchisee undertakes business operations under a uniform business model as a part of the agreement by the contract and pays franchising fees to the franchisor.
 International Chinese tourism has developed the demand for foreign food brands and restaurants in China.

-Foreign brands of eateries need to embrace the digital opportunities in order to find a suitable franchisee.
-They need to focus on building their own digital capabilities and to defend their ground by activating the online channel.
+Foreign brands of eateries need to embrace digital opportunities in order to find a suitable franchisee.
+They need to focus on building their own digital capabilities and defend their ground by activating the online channel.
 Companies need to design their business functions with a full-channel vision to win the future Chinese shoppers who are becoming increasingly sophisticated and multichannel.

 The Key to Develop a Franchise: A Strong Branding

 E-commerce is continuously developing showing strong growth momentum in China.
 It has penetrated extensively in higher and lower-tier cities.
-They need to focus on building their own digital capabilities and to defend their ground by activating the online channel.
+They need to focus on building their own digital capabilities and defend their ground by activating the online channel.
 Companies need to design their business functions with a full-channel vision to win the future Chinese shoppers who are becoming increasingly sophisticated and multichannel.

 Secondly, all previous brands that have entered Chinese brands have improvised their products according to Chinese taste, let it be Green tea Frapachino at Starbucks or Oreo cookies to Red bean drinks.
 After, adapting to Chinese tastes and preferences, companies must optimize their marketing strategy according to the trend in China.
 Which is ultimately digital.

 Further attention came when, the 13 “chosen brands” felt obliged to welcome or thank Durex back for something else, which left netizens glued to their Weibo accounts to see the interaction among the brands.
-The humorous responses among the brands gained extensive appreciation from the Chinese consumers and lead to be shared 16,000 times and received 4,200 comments.
+The humorous responses among the brands gained extensive appreciation from the Chinese consumers and lead to being shared 16,000 times and receiving 4,200 comments.

-Starbucks, the coffee giant opened “The Starbucks Reserve Roastery” in Shanghai, thats boasts a 30,000 square-foot retail location that the company refers to as the “first fully immersive coffee wonderland in China” and it is also the most ambitious project of Starbucks ever.
+Starbucks, the coffee giant opened “The Starbucks Reserve Roastery” in Shanghai, which boasts a 30,000 square-foot retail location that the company refers to as the “first fully immersive coffee wonderland in China” and it is also the most ambitious project of Starbucks ever.

-Consumers use a custom Roastery smartphone app, to learn about various features of the The Roastery.
+Consumers use a custom Roastery smartphone app, to learn about various features of The Roastery.
 The app entails a digital menu and rewards customers with virtual badges.
 Alibaba has provided its e-commerce giant, Tmall services by selling Roastery-branded merchandise and coffee, and Roastery tasting experiences.

 In China Starbucks witnesses the fastest-growing market with more than 3,000 stores across 136 cities, and 600 alone in Shanghai.
 The company opened one store every 15 hours in China, where there are nearly 700 million smartphone users.

-In last July, Schultz gave clues on partnering with Chinese tech companies, “based on the fact that the consumer in China is well more advanced than the U.S. consumer in terms of being a digital native”, Schultz.
+Last July, Schultz gave clues on partnering with Chinese tech companies, “based on the fact that the consumer in China is well more advanced than the U.S. consumer in terms of being a digital native”, Schultz.

 GMA a Marketing Agency Specialized in Food & Beverage Market in China

-Performance Marketing Agency: the core DNA of our Agency is bring Results to our clients.
+Performance Marketing Agency: the core DNA of our Agency is to bring Results to our clients.
 We work to optimize Sales. develop Branding, or increase Exposure.

 Our Case studies in F&B in China.
-Send us an email to receive them.

 If you have a serious project in China and want to develop your Brand, your distribution, your E-Commerce feel be Free to contact us.